rakshith4able/ReactJS-Handouts/README.md

 # ReactJS-Handouts

-#Pull this repo and run on local
+#Clone this repo and run on local